Kane Smego and Will McInerney ARE Crossing Cultures in Verse

 “One of the best things I did all year as a language arts teacher was to invite the Sacrificial Poets to our school.
 The entire morning was inspirational.
 The students were so impressed by the amazing performances, saying afterwards that the Sacrificial Poets made them see poetry in a whole new light.
 They did a phenomenal job of structuring an engaging lesson on writing spoken word poetry; they emphasized the use of refrain and metaphor, making these poetic techniques relevant and appealing to my 8th graders.
 My students were so excited by what the Sacrificial Poets had them doing that many wanted to just keep writing all afternoon!
 I cannot recommend this wildly talented group of artist-teacher-performers enough! ” – Katie H, Language Arts teacher, North Carolina, USA

-Will McInerney is the Director of Sacrificial Poets/YouTh ink, a nationally competing youth poetry organization devoted to fostering social transformation.
-Born and raised in Chapel Hill, North Carolina, Will has been actively involved in his local community through various groups since a young age.
-Working with the Academy Award winning non-profit organization, The Empowerment Project, McInerney was able to help advocate for issues of social justice and human rights on a regional as well as global level.
-Upon entering college, McInerney discovered the art of Spoken Word and began working with the Sacrificial Poets.
+Will McInerney is the Director of Sacrificial Poets, a nationally competing youth poetry organization devoted to fostering social transformation.
+Working with the Academy Award winning organization, The Empowerment Project, McInerney was able to advocate for issues of social justice and human rights on a regional as well as global level.
 Will uses poetry as both a form of personal expression and a means of continuing his fight for social justice.
-In 2008, after competing at the International Youth Poetry Slam, Brave New Voices, McInerney performed across North Carolina including a first place finish at the 2008 Shakori Hills Poetry Festival and as a featured poet at the 2009 Mo Soul Poetry Festival.
-In 2010 McInerney earned a spot on the Bull City Slam Team and subsequently placed first in the South East Regional and third in the nation.
-In addition, McInerney was a member of the 2010 National Duo Slam champion team.
-Alongside writing and performing, McInerney has a passion for sharing his art through education.
-In June of 2010, McInerney traveled to Israel-Palestine upon invitation and taught poetry at the Ramallah Friends School in the West Bank.
+In 2008, after competing at the International Youth Poetry Slam, Brave New Voices, Will performed across North Carolina, including a first place finish at the 2008 Shakori Hills Poetry Festival and as a featured poet at the 2009 Mo Soul Poetry Festival.
+He earned a spot on the Bull City Slam Team and subsequently placed first in the South East Regional and third in the nation.
+Will was a member of the 2010 National Duo Slam champion team.
+Alongside writing and performing, Will has a passion for sharing his art through education.
+In June of 2010, he traveled to Israel-Palestine upon invitation and taught poetry at the Ramallah Friends School in the West Bank.
 This two week intensive poetry class entitled, “Poetry as a Means of Non-Violent Resistance,” focused on utilizing the art of Spoken Word as a form of activism with teenagers in the Palestinian West Bank.
-In 2011, McInerney was a creator and leader on the Poetic Portraits of a Revolution (PPR) project.
-PPR sent McInerney and three other artists to Egypt and Tunisia to document the ongoing popular movements through poetry and photography and had their work broadcast nationally on the American Public Media radio show “The Story” with Dick Gordon.
-McInerney holds a degree from the University of North Carolina at Chapel Hill with a Bachelors degree in Peace, War, and Defense, having graduated Phi Beta Kappa.
+Will was a creator and leader on the Poetic Portraits of a Revolution (PPR) project.
+PPR sent him and three other artists to Egypt and Tunisia to document the ongoing popular movements through poetry and photography and had their work broadcast nationally on the American Public Media radio show “The Story” with Dick Gordon.
+Will holds a degree from UNC at Chapel Hill with a BA degree in Peace, War, and Defense, and graduated Phi Beta Kappa.